clebsonsh/dev-setup/README.md

-# Development Environment Setup for Full-Stack Laravel Development on Ubuntu 22.04
+# Setup for Full-Stack Laravel Development on Ubuntu 22.04

 This script automates the installation of the essential components required for Full-Stack Laravel development: